Felcra F.C.: 2017 season

 On 5 February, during the first round of Malaysia FA Cup, Felcra FC won over Penjara FC 2–0 scored by Mohd Firdaus Azizul on penalties and Shazuan Ashraf Mathews.

 During second window transfer, the club has signed K. Ravindran from MISC-MIFA, Rahizi Rasib from Negeri Sembilan and Alif Samsudin from Melaka United to strengthen the club for the remaining league matches.

 Felcra FC secured second place in FAM League in league stage after 14 matches and collected 25 points.
 The club advanced to knock-out stage and defeated Terengganu City by 2–1 on aggregate in the two-leg quarter-finals.

 Eventually, the club lost in the semi-finals against Sime Darby.

 2018 season

-After Sime Darby announced their withdrawal from the Premier League participation in November 2017, Felcra FC were invited as their replacement.
-In their first season in the 2018 Malaysia Premier League, the team achieved second place, behind champions Felda United FC and above more established state teams and clubs in the league.
+After Sime Darby announced their withdrawal from the Premier League participation in November 2017, Felcra FC was invited as their replacement.
+In the 2018 Malaysia Premier League, the team achieved second place, behind champions Felda United FC and above more established state teams.
 The position means they have been promoted to a higher league for second season in a row.

-But at the end of the year, media reported that the main backer for the club, Felcra Berhad, will pull out their financing of the club due to restructuring of its group of companies, and their CEO have announced they will disband the team unless it is sponsored by other company.
+At the end of the year, media reported that the main sponsor Felcra Berhad will pull out due to restructuring its group of companies.
 Malaysia Football League have given Felcra FC until November 15 to decide whether to continue participating in Super League or pulling out.
 Felcra FC management confirmed their pull-out of the team from Malaysia Football League controlled competitions on 15 November 2018, and pledged to settle all their players and staffs wages before ending their contracts.